animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 [^4]: Actually, on a more academic note.
 It's vice versa.
   This deserves its own thesis.
 [^5]: Orgies but sacred and ritualized, meaning educational and innocent, promoting relationships; or full blown-out drum-circle bananas
+[^6]: Alternatives to blocking: mute, pause, and wait.
+[7^]: Honestly, this is hyperbole just to make this more relatable to the progressive cultures.
+I think it's not about that.